productDevShiva/productDevShiva/README.md

 - 👋 This is Shibaji, a full-stack developer from India
 - 🤓 I have experience in building and optimizing web and mobile applications from scratch
 - ⚡ Top skills - React, React Native, Node JS and Express JS
-- 😄 Product-minded developer with a passion for building impactful user-centric software products
+- 👀 Product-minded developer with a passion for building impactful user-centric software products
+- 🌱 An avid learner, on a journey to learn the recipe of a great software product
 - 💞️ A startup enthusiast and have good experience working in early stage startup
+- 🤓 Open for a full-stack or react/react native developer role

 # Techstack
 ![image](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)